Skip to main content

 Use kubectl scale

 You can also use kubectl to adjust targetNodes without editing the manifest directly.
-For example, to set targetNodes for example-nodepool to 5 Nodes, run:
+For example, to set targetNodes to 5 in example-nodepool, run:

 Example command